Viluppuram

-In 1919, Vilppuram was officially constituted as a municipality, which today comprises 42 wards, making it the largest town and municipality in Viluppuram district.
+In 1919, Villupuram city was officially constituted as a Municipality which today comprises 42 wards, making it one of the largest City in Tamilnadu.

 History

-In 1677, Shivaji took Gingee area with the assistance of Golkonda forces.
+In 1677, [Shri Chhatrapati Shivaji Maharah] took Gingee area with the assistance of Golkonda forces.
 Later in 18th century, both the English and French acquired settlements in South Arcot.
 During the Anglo-French rivalry, the entire district was turned into a war land.
 After some time, the entire area came under the control of East India Company.
 It remained under British authority till 1947 when India became independent.